-Deanna Cooper was the surprise package of the triumphant Spring Series campaign and is back in action again after recovering from a serious knee injury.
+Deanna Cooper was the surprise package of the triumphant Spring Series campaign in 2017 and is back in action again after recovering from a serious knee injury.

 The centre-half joined as a 23-year-old from London Bees - for whom she had once scored against the Blues - following a successful trial ahead of the shortened season in 2017, with manager Emma Hayes highlighting her one-v-one defensive qualities and insisting she had the quality to succeed at the top level.